-5.1 Hub Operations will advise the SN of offering sequences for DCD heart.

-- 5.2.
+- 5.1.
+Hub Operations will ensure that all potential donor organs are offered to transplant centres, subject to POL188.
+The Hub will also offer organs which have been consented/authorised for removal for other/scheduled purposes which are contraindicated for transplant (POL188), and those that were offered and declined by all centres for transplantation.
+Whole heart removal for valves and tissues will take priority over heart removal for research (SOP4442). - 5.2.
+Hub Operations will advise the SN of offering sequences for DCD heart. - 5.3.
 If a potential DCD donor is subsequently diagnosed dead by neurological criteria during preparations for retrieval/removal and consent/authorisation for DBD donation is in place, organ retrieval/removal may be delayed whilst the organs are re-offered by Hub Operations.
 This will only occur if the SN has gained agreement for subsequent delays from the patient's family.
-If recipients have already been identified and notified for transplant through the DCD process, these recipient centres may still allocate those organs for these recipients, as per MPD1043. - 5.3.
-Hub Operations will not commence offering of cardio-thoracic organs until the HLA has been received. - 5.4.
-If organs fulfil fast track criteria and fast track offering is commenced, organs must not be deemed un-transplantable until the end of the fast track period.
-Hub Operations should confirm with the SN at the end of the fast track period whether an organ has been accepted.
-This also applies when organs are accepted and then subsequently declined and fast tracked during the theatre process. - 5.5.
-If transplantable organs cannot be placed in the UK, the SN must contact Hub Operations to discuss the possibility of placing the organs in Europe considering potential for delays in the process.
+If recipients have already been identified and notified for transplant through the DCD process, these recipient centres may still allocate those organs for these recipients, as per MPD1043. - 5.4.
+Hub Operations will not commence offering of cardio-thoracic organs until the HLA has been received. - 5.5.
+If organs fulfil fast track criteria and fast track offering is commenced, organs must not be deemed un-transplantable until the end of the fast-track period.
+Hub Operations should confirm with the SN at the end of the fast-track period whether an organ has been accepted.
+This also applies when organs are accepted and then subsequently declined and fast tracked during the theatre process. - 5.6.
+If transplantable organs cannot be placed in the UK, the SN must refer to DAT4015 and contact Hub Operations to discuss the possibility of placing the organs in Europe.
+Any potential delays required in the process should be considered and balanced against family and hospital needs.
 The SN must document these discussions in the donor record.
 If organs cannot be placed for transplant in the UK +/- Europe, then Hub Operations will commence offering of organs for other/scheduled purposes if there is appropriate consent/authorisation.